 “Is prolotherapy right for me?”

-Take the 60 second quiz and find out if prolotherapy can help you put an end to your chronic pain once and for all.
+Book an assessment with Dr. Nelson to find out if prolotherapy can put an end to your chronic pain.

 How does Prolotherapy work?

 The treatment involves a hyperosmotic solution which essentially stimulates local immune cells in the area to respond as if there is an inflammatory reaction.
 It causes the immune cells to come in and eat up old scar tissue or old fibrotic tissue that’s causing your pain and dysfunction and stimulate new healthy tissue to form.

 The reason why it falls under the umbrella of regenerative medicine is that it’s a stimulus to boost or bump up the regenerative processes in the body and to slow down or dampen the degenerative processes in the body.
 It basically pushes your body into laying down new, healthy regenerative tissue and then trying to limit some of that degenerative process that’s naturally occurring as we age.

 …I am happy to say it’s now four weeks later and my knee is much better

 “(Dr. Nelson) was honest with me about various treatment options for my knee, their cost and chances of making a difference… I tried prolotherapy injections, and yes, they helped […] I am happy to say it’s now four weeks later and my knee is much better, even though he said it would take about eight weeks to achieve the optimal effect.
 If this means I can expect more improvement, I’m all for it!
 I’ve spent my adult life being active and teaching yoga and qi gong, so having a “bum” knee wasn’t something I ever thought would happen to me.